Collar Seabream, Gymnocranius audleyi Ogilby 1916

 Summary:

-A pale silvery, olive or bronze seabream becoming paler or silvery-white below, with flecks on the side and spots on the scales often forming fine horizontal rows, yellowish fins, a distinctive scaled patch behind the upper part of the eye, and a naked face.
+A pale silvery, olive or bronze seabream becoming paler or silvery-white below, with flecks on the side and spots on the scales often forming fine horizontal rows, yellowish fins, a distinctive darker scaled patch behind the upper part of the eye, a naked face, and a dark bar sometimes through the eye.

 Cite this page as: